bytewax/awesome-public-real-time-datasets/README.md

 This list is inspired by [awesome public datasets](https://github.com/awesomedata/awesome-public-datasets), but for real-time datasets and sources.
 Normally accessed via HTTP or Websockets.

-The list is separated into Free and Paid and broken into subsections based on the type of data.
+The list is separated into Free and Paid and broken into subsections based on loose categories.

 ## Free